thepercyj/Puzzle-Realms/README.md

 Create a web-based intelligent puzzle solver application that can solve two classic puzzles: the N-Queens puzzle and the Kanoodle puzzle.
 The project's goal is to show how different problem-solving methodologies, algorithms, and artificial intelligence (AI) principles can be used to solve these difficult puzzles.
 To evaluate the performance and optimize the algorithm.

- # Steps to run the project locally
+ # Steps to run the N-Queen project & Kanoodle project locally

 Install Visual Studio Code (VSCode):